david125tran/CSharp_JSON_to_SQL/README.md

 # CSharp_to_SQL_dapper
-This project uses the dapper mapper (an open-source object-relational mapping (ORM)
+In this project, I use the dapper mapper method (an open-source object-relational mapping
-library for .NET and .NET Core applications).
+(ORM) library for .NET and .NET Core applications).
 I parse JSON data into string and then
 use the dapper library to inject it into a MS SQL table as TSQL code.

 Step 0: If you are running on Mac or Linux, your connection string will be different.